phnx-im/docs/src/spec/glossary.md

 ## Alias auth key

-A public signature key used by the user who registered the assocated alias with the AS to authenticate itself, for example, when dequeuing messages or when uploading connection packages.
+A public signature key used by the user who registered the associated alias with the AS to authenticate itself, for example, when dequeuing messages or when uploading connection packages.

 ## User profile